Summary: in this tutorial, you’ll learn about Python a type conversion in Python.

 .str(val)

-– return the string version of a value.
+– return the string representation of a value.

 Getting the type of a value

-To get the type of a value, you use the type(value)
+To get the type of value, you use the type(value)

 function.
 For example: